 Sport, music and college facilities

-Linacre has a state-of-the-art gym facility, a wide range of sports and social clubs, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.
+Linacre has a state-of-the-art gym facility, a wide range of sports and social clubs, a community choir, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.

 The common room organises an exciting programme of social events throughout the year, including bops, a ball, garden parties, open-mic nights, film screenings and yoga.

 Facilities for disabled students

 Most parts of the main college buildings are wheelchair accessible and specially-adapted en-suite student accommodation is available for students with disabilities.
-The Senior Tutor has responsibility for supporting students with disabilities.
+The Academic Office has responsibility for supporting students with disabilities.

 The Linacre common room is large and comfortable with a bar, cable television, daily newspapers and journals.